PRINCIPLES OF ACTION 1

 CAPACITY BUILDING AND EMPOWERMENT

-A partnership approach that strengthens the capacity of national actors to act and avoids any substitution.
+A partnership approach that strengthens the capacity of national actors to take action, taking a non-substitution approach.

-True to the principle of non-substitution, Solthis’s action is based on supporting local structures and actors, developing their skills and their functioning, in order to promote their autonomy and the sustainability of interventions.
+In line with the non-substitution approach, Solthis’s work is based on supporting local facilities and actors, developing their skills and their operations, in order to promote their autonomy and the sustainability of interventions.

 3 levels of capacity building: